LucasJMO/E6Plus/classes/Marshall.md

 **War Shout**(Ex): At 3rd level, a Marshall’s battle shout affects all allies within medium range.
 The allies must still be able to hear the Marshall as normal.

 **Bolster Allies**(Ex): At 4th level, allies being affected by the marshall's battle shout may reroll one d20 die roll per usage of battle shout.
-Activating this reroll requires the use of an immediate action.
+The ally must decide to reroll immediately after making their roll (before they know whether their save, attack, skill check, etc.) has succeeded, and must abide by the result of the reroll, even if it's worse than the original roll.

-**Snap Out Of It**(Ex): A 5th level marshall can expend a move action target an ally within medium range who is suffering a negative effect as the result of a failed will save and allow them to reroll the save.
+**Snap Out Of It**(Ex): A 5th level marshall can expend a move action target an ally within 60 feet who is suffering a negative effect as the result of a failed will save and allow them to reroll the save.
 If they succeed the effect ends, if they fail the effect continues as normal.

-**Terrible Shout**(Ex): Twice per day, a marshall can expend a standard action to force all enemies within 60 feet to make a Will save (DC 10 + 1/2 Class Level + Charisma Modifier) or becomes frightened for a round per class level.
+**Terrible Shout**(Ex): Twice per day, a marshall can expend a standard action to force all creatures within 60 foot cone to make a Will save (DC 10 + 1/2 Class Level + Charisma Modifier) or becomes frightened for a round per class level.
 Creatures who succeed this save are unaffected by this ability for the next 24 hours.

 **Command Enemy**(Sp): Twice per day a marshall can expend a swift action in order to cast a quickened command as a spell like ability.
 The will save to resist is DC 10 + 1/2 class level + Charisma modifier.